potter1024/Screams-application/README.md

 # screams-application

-It is a prototype of twitter developed using node.js and Firebase Has all the features: like, comment, post, profile page, newsfeed.
+I developed a prototype of Twitter using node.js and Google Firebase as database.
+It has all the features: like, comment, post, profile page, newsfeed.
-The main focus is on the security, used JSON token for user authentication
+The main focus is on the security, used JSON token for user authentication.